bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 * two curves may be chained together to form a longer curve
 * two curves may be zipped together to form a curve valued in tuples

+## Sampling from curves

+Sampling is the process of asking "what is the value of this curve at some particular value of `t`".
+Doing so is simple: just call [`Curve::sample`]!

+Curves can also be rasterized into regular, discretized intervals.
-The interface additionally provides facilities for rasterization.
-These allow a curve to be resampled into an approximation derived from sample interpolation on the original curve; in practice, this is useful when curves of diverse origin need to be made uniform at the level of data - e.g. in serialization or when applying numerical methods.
+By resampling into an approximation derived from sample interpolation on the original curve, we can make curves of diverse origin uniform at the level of data.

+While this may seem exotic, this technique is critical for serializing curves or approximating properties via numerical methods.

 ```rust
 // A curve defined by a function, which may be challenging to store as data.